ngwalton/wbba_tools/README.md

 This will not catch all suspect records, we still recommend other methods of checking for suspicious records including viewing the eBird maps, and checking at county and block level for unusual species.

-The primary places you’ll need to edit the ebird_dv_date_code.R code to customize it for your use are all near the front of the code:
+The primary places you’ll need to edit the data_validation.R code to customize it for your use are all near the front of the code:

 ````
 # Output file -- rename file appropriately as needed